 Tutorial: Gazebo Simulation¶

 Fetch and Freight have simulated counterparts using the Gazebo Simulator which you can install locally on your system.

-Before installing the simulation environment, make sure your desktop is setup with a standard installation of ROS Indigo on Ubuntu 14.04.
+Before installing the simulation environment, make sure your desktop is setup with a standard installation of ROS Indigo on Ubuntu 14.04 or ROS Melodic on Ubuntu 18.04.
 Once your APT repositories are configured, you can install the simulator:

->$ sudo apt-get update >$ sudo apt-get install ros-indigo-fetch-gazebo-demo
+>$ sudo apt-get update >$ sudo apt-get install ros-$ROS_DISTRO-fetch-gazebo-demo

 Never run the simulator on the robot.
 Simulation requires that the ROS parameter use_sim_time be set to true, which will cause the robot drivers to stop working correctly.
 In addition, be sure to never start the simulator in a terminal that has the ROS_MASTER_URI set to your robot for the same reasons.